 What is offshoring?

-Offshore outsourcing definition is the direct opposite of onshoring.
+The offshore outsourcing model is the direct opposite of onshoring.
 The work is transferred to a distant country, usually overseas.
 That’s why the model is called offshore – the work is transferred to a country far away.
-The most popular offshore directions for US-based companies are India, China, and Eastern European countries like Ukraine and Poland.
+The most popular offshore destinations for US-based companies are India, China, and Eastern European countries like Ukraine and Poland.

 Pros of offshore software outsourcing

-Sometimes the benefits are delivered by differences in the work ethics – coders from Eastern Europe are valued for their skills and dedication that is usually unseen in their US-based colleagues.
+Occasionally, the benefits are delivered by differences in the work ethics – coders from Eastern Europe are valued for their skills and dedication that is usually unseen in their US-based colleagues.
+Offshore software outsourcing can be a strategic choice for startups or scale-ups looking to expand engineering teams quickly.

 Cons of offshoring

-Last but not least, time zones and communication issues make the control over the product development process significantly more complicated.
+Finally, time zones and communication issues make the control over the product development process significantly more complicated.
 Thus, uncertainty can arise and eventually hamper the cooperation between companies.
+Managing outsourcing teams across multiple time zones requires strong communication processes and project tracking tools.

 What is nearshoring?